-The Certification program is designed to recognize and advance the performance level of practitioners working in justice system agencies and organizations, as well as human and social services.
-The program enhances the capabilities of these individuals and the agencies within which they work; aids in the recruitment and retention of skilled and talented staff members; and enables participants to become part of a nationwide network of professionals devoted to improving their productivity, efficiency, and effectiveness, along with enhancing the performance of their agencies and organizations.
+The Certification program is designed to recognize and advance the performance level of practitioners working in human, social and justice services agencies.
+The program enhances the capabilities of these individuals and their agencies.
+It also aids in the recruitment and retention of skilled and talented staff members; and enables participants to become part of a nationwide network of professionals devoted to improving their productivity, efficiency, and effectiveness, along with enhancing the performance of their agencies and organizations.

 Becoming a CEBP is open to anyone who meets the minimum educational/work requirements, is currently employed, or is seeking employment at a human, social, or justice services agency, or other behavioral and mental health organization emphasizing evidence-based approaches.

 Once certified, CEBP's are required to continue their education and professional development, and renew their certification every 2 years.

 Certification requires a combination of face-to-face and online training; required and recommended reading; and successful completion of a proctored exam.

 Re-certification requires a combination of face-to-face and online training, along with submission of a satisfactory written paper.